Mesothelioma and Asbestos Trust Funds

 Who Is Eligible to File an Asbestos Trust Fund Claim?

-Those exposed to asbestos who developed mesothelioma or another asbestos-related disease generally are eligible to file a claim.
+Those with mesothelioma or other asbestos diseases are generally eligible to file a claim.

 List of Asbestos Trust Funds

-Dozens of asbestos companies set up bankruptcy trust funds including Johns Manville, W.R.
+Dozens of asbestos companies set up bankruptcy trust funds.
+These companies include Johns Manville, W.R.
 Grace and United States Gypsum.
 There are billions of dollars in these funds to compensate future asbestos victims.

 The following chart shows some of the largest asbestos trusts available in the U.S. to mesothelioma patients and their families.